Secure an Application with Amazon Cognito

 • Sample Code: Yes (Default)

 3. Click Generate Project, then click Download Zip.
-The GDK Launcher creates an application with the default package com.example in a directory named aws-security-demo.
+The GDK Launcher creates an application with the package com.example in a directory named aws-security-demo.
 The application ZIP file will be downloaded to your default downloads directory.
 Unzip it, open it in your code editor, and proceed to the next steps.

 Alternatively, use the GDK CLI as follows: